pcsmomo/docker-kubernetes/README.md

             6. Next: Review and create
             7. Create
      2. refresh File system and select db-storage
-   - Access point: None (You can read the document if you don't want to create new EFS and use several access point on this volume)
+   - Access point: None (You can read the document if you don't want to create a new EFS and use several access points on this volume)
    - Add
    - (This is a little bit as defining "data" volume with docker-compose )
 3. Connecting to the container